Usage examples

 autoencoder:

-name: 'MultilayerAutoencoder'
+name: default

 params:

-code_size: 20 # Size of the bottleneck
+code_size: 20 # Size of the bottleneck layer

 anomaly_score:

-name: 'rmse'
+name: rmse

 params: